Missouri Court Records

 Are Missouri Civil Court Records Open to the Public?

 Following the establishment of Missouri public records laws in 2006, all administrative and legislative public offices are required to provide access to records deemed public as defined by Mo.
 Rev. Stat. § 610.010.6(6).
 As such interested members of the public may inspect and copy records of civil court cases.
-However, the right of public access to these records is not absolute since any information deemed confidential is restricted to persons who meet the required eligibility conditions.
+However, some records may be unavailable since any information deemed confidential is restricted to persons who meet the required eligibility conditions.

 Pursuant to the aforementioned law, records of all court proceedings including motions filed, court actions, details of evidence presented as well as final judgments and/or financial settlements may be obtained by interested persons upon request.
 However, the following information is excluded from being accessed publicly: